Wowza GoCoder is sunset and should only be used with existing Ultra-Low Latency (ULL) streams until that technology is also sunset.

 This article describes how to use the Wowza GoCoder™ app on Android devices to publish a live stream to Wowza Streaming Engine™ media server software.
 You can use the 64-bit Wowza GoCoder app for Android to capture and send encoded live audio and video over 4G, 3G, and Wi-Fi to a Wowza Streaming Engine server, which can then broadcast the content as HD-quality H.264 adaptive bitrate streams to any screen.

-- Wowza GoCoder for Android requires Android 4.4 (API 19) or later and is available for at the Google Play store.
+- Wowza GoCoder for Android requires Android 5.0 (API 21) or later.

 - The Wowza GoCoder app doesn't support SSL connections to Wowza Streaming Engine.

 Follow the configuration instructions in Set up live streaming using an RTMP-based encoder in Wowza Streaming Engine to create a live application.
 The GoCoder configuration steps in this article are based on a Wowza Streaming Engine application named live.